fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Please Ask for Help
 I heartily encouraged you to speak with me at any time about how I think you're doing in the class and how it can be improved (if at all).
-If life gets overwhelming during the course, it can be tempting to drift away from an elective course like this.
+If life gets overwhelming during the course, it can be tempting to drift away from an intensive elective course like this.
 PLEASE DON'T!
 Rather than disappear, please come talk with me about how we can accommodate your circumstances.

-## Learn to Read Quickly
-If you peek at the reading schedule page, you might think there is a lot of reading.
-You're right!
-That's one of the key skills we're developing in this course---learning to read quickly and effectively.
-You don't have to read every word carefully to absorb the key features of the assignment.
-You simply need to read enough to form an opinion on how they approach the topic, what kind of argument they make, what kinds of sources they use, how interesting it is, how they differ from each other, etc. That's what we'll be talking about during our discussions, and you'll learn from everyone else's interpretations.

-Almost all readings are meant for a broad (largely non-academic) audience and therefore are relatively quick and engaging reads.
-At the same time, they are smart, articulate, and give us plenty to talk about, especially as we put them in conversation with each other, and how they tell very different stories of American Food

 ## UNM Resources